 Euthanasia is the humane termination of an animal’s life.
 It can be a very painful decision for an owner to make.
 Your vet will be able to help and guide you during this difficult time.

-At Beechwood Animal Hospital, euthanasia may be considered in the following situations :
+At Beechwood Animal Hospital, we take euthanasia seriously and with respect.
+Euthanasia may be considered in the following situations :

 1. Your pet has reached old age, and his or her quality of life is poor and cannot be adequately improved with veterinary intervention.